Rzeszów Główny railway station: History

 In subsequent years, Rzeszów became an important railway junction, with additional connections to Jasło (southbound), and Tarnobrzeg's district of Ocice (northbound).
 During World War I, the station was destroyed by the retreating Russian Imperial troops.
-Rebuilt in the interbellum, it was destroyed again in 1944 by the Wehrmacht.
+Rebuilt during the interwar period, it was destroyed again in 1944 by the Wehrmacht.
 The current complex was built after 1945.

 Since 2018 the station platforms are undergoing an upgrade, which is scheduled to be completed in 2021.

 The station offers connections to all the major cities in Poland, as well as to Kyiv and Lviv in Ukraine.

 Train services

 The station is served by the following service(s):